megaStar277/code-push-server/README.md

 $ CONFIG_FILE=/path/to/config.js NODE_ENV=production node ./bin/www # or CONFIG_FILE=/path/to/config.js NODE_ENV=production code-push-server
 ```

-notice. you have to change `loginSecret` in config.js for security.
+notice. you have to change `tokenSecret` in config.js for security.

 ## Default listen Host/Port  0.0.0.0/3000
 you can change like this.